|16E.01||OFFICE OF ENTERPRISE TECHNOLOGY.|

 (3) to a state agency for grants to be made to other entities.

-Subd.
-2. Required review and approval. (a) A state agency receiving an appropriation for an information and telecommunications technology project subject to this section must divide the project into phases.
+(a) A state agency receiving an appropriation for an information and telecommunications technology project subject to this section must divide the project into phases.

-(b) The commissioner of finance may not authorize the encumbrance or expenditure of an appropriation of state funds to a state agency for any phase of a project, device, or system subject to this section unless the Office of Enterprise Technology has reviewed each phase of the project, device, or system, and based on this review, the chief information officer has determined for each phase that:
+(b) The commissioner of management and budget may not authorize the encumbrance or expenditure of an appropriation of state funds to a state agency for any phase of a project, device, or system subject to this section unless the Office of Enterprise Technology has reviewed each phase of the project, device, or system, and based on this review, the chief information officer has determined for each phase that:

 (1) the project is compatible with the state information architecture and other policies and standards established by the chief information officer;